Apple’s long-awaited iPhone 12 event finally starts up today, and here’s how to watch along.

 Spiralling back to their last event, in September, the developers focused mainly on the next evolution of Apple Watches.

 The iPhone 11 released back in September 2019, so there’s been quite the gap since we’ve seen new phone technology from Apple.
-So, let’s take a look at when it will start up and what to expect now that we know it’s finally being unveiled.
+So, let’s take a look at how to watch the event and what the company announced.

 Apple iPhone 12 event start time